Harry Styles (album): Commercial performance

 The album debuted atop the UK Albums Chart with first-week sales of 57,000 units, with Styles becoming the second One Direction member to achieve a number one solo album, following Zayn's Mind of Mine in April 2016.
 It debuted at number one on the US Billboard 200 with 230,000 album-equivalent units, of which 193,000 were pure album sales.
 It is the highest first sales week for a British male artist's debut full-length album since Nielsen SoundScan began in 1991.
 Selling 67,000 units in its second week, it fell down to number three.

 The album was ranked number 22 on the list of the top 40 biggest albums of 2017 on the UK Album Chart.
 It was the fourth best selling album by a British artist worldwide in 2017.
 According to IFPI, it was the ninth best selling album of 2017, with 1 million copies shipped globally.
 The album was Sony Music's biggest global seller in the second quarter of 2017.
 It was the sixth best selling album of 2017 in Mexico.

 "Sign of the Times" reached number one on the UK Singles Chart.
 In the US, the song debuted at number four on the Billboard Hot 100 The second single, "Two Ghosts", peaked at number 58 on the UK Singles Chart and number 34 on the US Mainstream Top 40 charts.

 Track listing

+All tracks are produced by Jeff Bhasker, Alex Salibian, and Tyler Johnson except where noted.